JONESTU/JONESTU/README.md

->My name is Shawn.
-I am a student learning about computer hardware and software.
-I am interested in cybersecurity.
+>My name is Tyshawn.
+I am an IT installation technician.

 If you are not contacting me for business purposes, please leave.

-Especially if you are a family member of mine who is not contacting me for business purposes, please leave.
+If you are a family member of mine who is not contacting me for business purposes, please leave.

 If you are contacting me for business purposes, please wait for this repository to update with more information.